kgroveshok/z80-homebrew/DEV-DIARY.md

 to what is on there.
 Happy with that.

 All that is left to do before committing a new version 4 PCB is go over loose ends such as the keyboard failing to multi-key press and some odd bits left in my todo list.
+Will update drawings when off to fab.